Christian Community

 “They obey the prescribed laws, and at the same time surpass the laws by their lives.
 They love all men, and are persecuted by all.”

 “They are unknown and condemned; they are put to death, and restored to life.
-They are poor, yet make many rich; they are in lack of all things, and yet abound in all; they are dishonoured, and yet in their very dishonor are glorified.”
+They are poor, yet make many rich; they are in lack of all things, and yet abound in all; they are dishonored, and yet in their very dishonor are glorified.”

 “They are evil spoken of, and yet are justified; they are reviled, and bless; they are insulted, and repay the insult with honor; they do good, yet are punished as evil-doers.”